 Therefore, it’s always advised to file a Toledo Ohio police accident report after an accident.
 The unbiased view of a reporting police officer also provides solid evidence to support a case for negligence after suffering an injury and damages in a car accident.

-Aaron Bensinger of Bensinger Legal provides dedicated and aggressive representation for all clients in Ohio.
+Aaron Bensinger of Bensinger Legal Services provides dedicated and aggressive representation for all clients in Ohio.
 Aaron understands the trauma and devastation a car accident causes for those involved and works diligently to represent your interests.